-This Fund invests in shares of companies based in Japan.
-It is therefore exposed to currency risk (the risk of your investment being worth less in British Sterling terms because of changes in foreign exchange currency rates, rather than investment performance).
-This is a passive fund which seeks to replicate the performance of the underlying stock market index that it tracks and does not seek to add returns above the relevant index that it tracks by active management.
+The Fund invests in shares of companies listed on the UK stock market.
+It is a passively managed investment and therefore the Fund seeks to replicate the performance of its underlying index as closely as possible and does not seek to add returns above this index by active management.
 ESG factors are considered within the investment process where relevant.